Azure/azure-service-operator/docs/hugo/content/architecture-decision-records/ADR-2021-02-Property-Conversions.md

 To facilitate the use of dedicated storage variants for persistence of our custom resources, we need to codegen conversion routines that will copy all properties defined on one version of a resource to another version.

-Given the way resources evolve from version to version, these conversions need to handle a wide range of conversions between types that are similar, but not identical.
+Given the way resources evolve from version to version, these we need to support a wide range of conversions between types that are similar, but not identical.

+For example, looking primitive types (such as **string**, **int**, and **bool**):

 A **primitive type can become optional** in a later version when a suitable default is provided, or when an alternative becomes available.